OctoConsulting/workshop-watsonxai-foundations/README.md

-# WatsonX.ai Boot Camp
+# Technical Hands-On Labs: Foundations of WatsonX.ai
-Welcome to the Watsonx.ai Boot Camp.
-Completing this Boot Camp will take roughly 8 hours.

-## ATTENDEE PRE_REQUISITES
-Boot camp attendees should have completed these [attendee pre-requisites](attendee-prerequisites.md) prior to starting the videos and labs below.

-## Getting Started
-Start by cloning this entire repo so you have all notebooks, datasets and related files on your computer.
-You can then proceeed to follow the agenda as shown below.
+Completing these technical hands-on labs will take roughly 16 hours plus another 2-3 hours to complete the Apply Lessons Learned labs.
+You should have completed the [attendee pre-requisites](attendee-prerequisites.md) prior to starting.

-## Agenda
+# Agenda
 ### What Is Watsonx.ai
 | **Time**        | **Topic** |
 |-----------------|-------------------|